-An open letter calling for better communication with special educational needs families has been hand-delivered to Bracknell Forest Council - after the local authority refused to address the letter via email.
+An open letter calling for better communication with special educational needs families has been hand-delivered to Bracknell Forest Council - after the local authority requested for the letter to be sent 'officially'.

 The letter, which has been signed by 148 people, asks for Bracknell Forest Council to ‘improve services for our children and young people, who for too long have been an afterthought from the very services who are there to support them’.